Akure Kingdom: Foundation

-The region where Akure exists has been resided in for millenia; the Iwo Eleru skull was found in Isarun, a few miles from Akure town, and is evidence of ancient habitation.
+The region where Akure exists has been resided in for millennia; the Iwo Eleru skull was found in Isarun, a few miles from Akure town, and is evidence of ancient habitation.
 Thus, Akure as a settlement was founded before the arrival of Asodeboyede, likely around the time of the early Ife kingdom.
 Many small settlements, who were part of the early ancestors of the Ekiti people, were scattered where Akure is, including Upalefa, Igan, Odopetu, and Ileru.
 These settlements were autonomous and refused to be united as a single kingdom, as also happened in the early history of Ife.
 The ruler of Upalefa was Omoloju, who lived during the time of Omoremilekun, the founder of the Akure kingdom.

 Oral tradition of the Akure Kingdom begins with the uniting of these communities by the founding of a new royal dynasty in Akure.
 The Akure kingdom was founded by a prince named Omoremilekun, son of Ekun, and a descendant of Oduduwa Omoluwabi, the royal progenitor associated with the founding of the Yoruba people.
 Omoremilekun was a brave hunter of elephants.
 He was part of the migration of royal descendants from Ile-Ife to various parts of what is now Yorubaland.
 It is believed he was in search of a place to settle after passing a strict test administered by Oduduwa himself.
 This test wherein he was kept in solitude for about nine (9) days is still annually commemorated in Akure today by the reigning king of the town during a ceremony known as 'Oba wo ilesunta'.

 Omoremilekun was nicknamed "Aṣodẹboyèdé" (or The person who hunted and arrived with royalty), and like other descendants of Oduduwa in the Ekiti region, sought to annex and unite the various settlements who were already finding it difficult to agree among one another who was to be their leader.
 After defeating Omoloju and gaining the support of the indigenes, Asodeboyede was crowned the first Ajapada, or king, of Akure.
 The palace that was built to house him still stands and dates to 1150 AD, and was built equidistant between the three major settlements at the time.
 However, it is noted that Asodeboyede never wore royal beads, showing that a large portion of the early leadership of Akure refused to see him as the true ruler.